AlexLundinEducational/UTDFall2018/1.1-CS-4365.002-AI/Projects/p1/TA Readme.txt

+I'm sorry I submitted late, it won't happen again
+	I'm working part time in industry currently and it's been a busy weekend...
+	This is a resubmission where I sped up the algorithim that already worked The processesing time is better on long problems now

 s1.py
 	is the script driver for the search edit the inputFileName variable to change the name of the input file for reading